rshk/ObjPack/README.md

 It is a superset of JSON, meant to extend functionality in order to allow some nicer features.

+**Warning:** this thing is still very experimental and not fully implemented yet, so it should be obvious that it is **not ready to be used in production** at all.

+Please have a look, play with it, send feedback and try to pinpoint bugs by writing test cases :)

 ## Example

 Ever wanted to put comments in JSON?
 Now you can!